ebaxt/ring-rewrite/README.md

     [:rewrite "/example2" "/moved/example2" :if (fn [req] (= "enabled" (System/getProperty "rewrites")))]
     [:rewrite #"/features.*" "/feature_request" :not "/features"] ;match /features.xml not /features

-    ;Use a funtion to decide where to redirect or rewrite to [:rewrite "/custom/rule" (fn [from req] ...)]
+    ;Use a funtion to decide where to redirect/rewrite to [:rewrite "/custom/rule" (fn [from req] ...)]
     [:303 #"/custom/rule?q=(.+)" (fn [[_ grp] {:keys [uri] :as req}] ...)]